prathamc9221/prathamc9221/README.md

 <div align="left">

 - 🌍  I'm based in Binghamton, New York
-- 🚀  Currently working on SDLC and ML projects
+- 🚀  Currently working on Web Development and ML projects
 - 🌱  Learning new technologies
 - 👯  Looking to collaborate on Documentation projects, Technical writing, open source projects
 - ⚡   I love to hit six with the cricket bat.